aws-samples/eks-workshop-v2/website/docs/security/kyverno/creating-policy.md

 ui-5498685db8-k57nk   1/1     Running   0          60s   CostCenter=IT,app.kubernetes.io/component=service,app.kubernetes.io/created-by=eks-workshop,app.kubernetes.io/instance=ui,app.kubernetes.io/name=ui,pod-template-hash=5498685db8
 ```

-As you can see the admission webhook successfuly validated the Policy and the Pod was created with the correct Label `CostCenter=IT`!
+As you can see the admission webhook successfully validated the Policy and the Pod was created with the correct Label `CostCenter=IT`!

 ### Mutating Rules